 Below are links to the blood pressure measuring devices that have been tested according to the revised BHS protocol (1993) and/or the International Protocol that have met the BHS criteria according to the opinion of the BHS Blood Pressure Measurement Working Party based on information obtained from published validation reports.
-To meet these criteria, devices must achieve a minimum B grade for both systolic and diastolic measurements for the revised BHS protocol or pass the accepted criteria of the ESH International Protocol 2002 (IP1), ESH International Protocol 2010 (IP2) or the AAMI Protocol.
+To meet these criteria, devices must achieve a minimum B grade for both systolic and diastolic measurements for the revised BHS protocol or pass the accepted criteria of the ESH International Protocol 2002 (IP1), ESH International Protocol 2010 (IP2).
 The references for each of these protocols can be found on the 'Publications' page of this website.

 We have not listed devices that have not been tested by these protocols or those that have been tested and failed to meet the criteria.